WilliamKopans/MatchPackageBETA/README.md

 Click [HERE](https://github.com/WilliamKopans/MatchPackageBETA/blob/main/Match_1.0.0.tgz?raw=true) to download the binary package.
 Then locate the file (usually in your downloads folder) and copy the pathname.
 To find the pathname easily on a Mac, right click the file and hold option.
 This should make a button show up saying: `Copy "Match_1.0.0.tgz" as Pathname`

 Once you have the pathname coppied, go to R or RStudio.
-Type: `install.packages("Path to downloaded file")`, putting the pathname within the quotes and click enter.
+In the console window, type: `install.packages("Path to downloaded file")`, putting the pathname within the quotes and click enter.

 # Once the package is downloaded:
 ### To launch the application run: